 - Money savings.
 Enterprises waste from $2.5 to $3.5 million per year as a result of the lack of knowledge sharing.
 Process documentation is one of the most effective ways to transfer institutional knowledge and address the knowledge-sharing problem.

 - Better onboarding experience.
 Ready-to-use step-by-step guides save people managers’ time and introduce new employees to the information they need to do their work successfully.

 - Faster project delivery.
-The average employee spends approximately 5 hours a week waiting for assistance from colleagues.
+The average employee spends approximately five hours a week waiting for assistance from colleagues.
 Unshared knowledge forces employees to spend time recreating their coworkers’ existing expertise or just delay the work in question.
 All of these result in project delays which can be eliminated with process standardization.

 - Increased employee engagement.
 The studies prove that knowledge sharing affects employee engagement.
-Indeed, 81% of employees feel frustrated when they can't access the information they need to do their job.
+Indeed, 81 percent of employees feel frustrated when they can't access the information they need to do their job.
 With clear instructions available on demand, employees not only spend less time searching for the necessary information but feel empowered to be proactive at work.

-How-to guides and sales operations
+Step-by-step guides & sales operations

 Sales teams deal with a ton of repetitive tasks daily.
 As a sales operations manager, you can watch them reinventing simple processes over and over again, or you can create a standardized sales process.

 A standardized sales process is a set of repeatable steps sales reps take to move prospects down the sales funnel and convert them into paying customers.